coldtanky1/spotify2yt/README.md

 ```bash
 python spotify2yt.py -l [SPOTIFY_PLAYLIST_LINK_HERE] -i [YOUTUBE_PLAYLIST_ID]
 ```
-(Add a -a flag at the end if you wish to allow duplicates)
+(Add a '-a' flag at the end if you wish to allow duplicates)